h-pina/open-gl/README.md

 ### Things I haven`t undestood yet:

 - I have zero idea why the -lglfw works but the -lglfw3 dont work on my machine.
-Even tough I`m farely sure I dont have the glfw (without 3) installed.
+Even tough I`m fairly sure I dont have the glfw (without 3) installed.

-### Challenges
-- Try to render more than one object at once